imanebnyt/js-tic-tac-toe/README.md

 # Tic-tac-toe game

 ## How to play
-Download the project using the git clone command
-Open the html file in the local browser
+Download the project using the git clone command, open the html file in the local browser or go to